nerves-project/nerves/docs/Systems.md

 git clone https://github.com/nerves-project/nerves_system_br.git
 ```

 Now we need to clone the system we want to build.
-For example the Pi2:
+For example, if you're targeting a Raspberry Pi 2, do the following:
 ```
 git clone https://github.com/nerves-project/nerves_system_rpi2.git
 ```